UNITED STATES : OVERVIEW

 Great Falls, VA 22066

-Small settlement in Charles City Co; 372235N 770935W. (about 5.5 miles WNW of Charles City, on rte 609).
-Reference noted to member of Ladd family of Montpelier, Charles City Co, marrying in 1827.
+Small settlement in Charles City County, about 5.5 miles WNW of Charles City, on rte 609.
+Reference noted to member of Ladd family of Montpelier, Charles City County, marrying in 1827.
 Today the area appears to consist of around a dozen homes; if there was ever a larger house or plantation here, there is no obvious sign.
-Photo shows an abandoned property at the junction with Barnett Street, Oct 2000.
+Photo shows an abandoned property at the junction with Barnetts Road in October 2000.

-Town in Hanover County, Zip code 23192.
+Town in Hanover County, zip code 23192.
 Listed in 1833 gazetteer but possibly older than this; not very distant from the Madison Montpelier in Orange County, so possibly named after it.
-More details welcome.

-Photo (Oct 2000) shows the immense porch of this now-empty house
+Photo (Oct 2000) shows the immense porch of this house.

-Antebellum house in Rappahannock County; on Montpelier Lane, just off Rte 231 - between Buckners Corner and Revercombs Corner, approx at 383518N 0781345W.
+Antebellum house in Rappahannock County; on Montpelier Lane, just off Rte 231 - between Buckners Corner and Revercombs Corner.
 Listed in Farrar and Hines Old Virginia Houses: The Piedmont(1975) - monumental house, 110 feet long and 36 feet deep, with an 8-columned portico spanning the front.
 Built by Francis Thornton for his son William who married Martha Stuart.
 Research on genealogy sites shows a long-established Thornton family in this part of Virginia.
 Francis Thornton III - father of William 'Montpelier' Thornton - married in 1736, and died in 1749 - which means the house was probably built in the 1740s, though it is not known exactly when it acquired its present name.
-House was for long a focus of local society, but is currently unoccupied.

 Full details about Montpelier, Rappanhannock Co: